jjt/pure-place/README.md

 to turn the `.pure____` classes in `src/**/css/*.css` into `%pure____` placeholders in `scss/**/_*.scss`.

-Does not support responsive classes at this time, due to how Sass handles `@media` queries.
+Does not support responsive classes at this time, due to how Sass handles placeholders inside of `@media` queries.
 Gonna investigate.

 #### Sample Output